 18. For many (of whom I have told you often, and say again now with tears) live as enemies of the cross of Christ,

-19. whose end is destruction, whose god is their stomach, and whose glory is in their shame, who mind earthly things.
+19.whose end is damnation, whose god is their belly, and whose glory is in their shame, who mind earthly things.

-20. Our country is in heaven, from which also we earnestly await a Savior, the Lord Jesus Christ,
+20. Our citizenship is in heaven, from which also we earnestly await a Savior, the Lord Jesus Christ,

 ¶2.
 I appeal to Euodia, and I appeal to Syntyche to be of the same mind in the Lord.

-3. Yes, I also entreat you, loyal Syzygus, to help these women, who for the gospel have struggled along with me, with both Clement and the rest of my fellow-laborers, whose names are in the Book of Life.
+3. Yes, I also entreat you, loyal Syzygus, to help these women who for the gospel have struggled along with me, and with Clement, and the rest of my fellow-laborers, whose names are in the Book of Life.

 ¶4.
 Rejoice in the Lord always.
 I say again, rejoice!